Take a Virtual Tour of Adventureland!

 - Not because we expect you to play or sing all your life

 - So you will recognize the beauty

 - So you will be closer to an infinite beyond this world

 - So you will have something to cling to

 - So you will have more love, more compassion, more gentleness, more good–in short, more life.

 Mr. Connors is originally from Davenport, Iowa.
 He attended St. Paul’s the Apostle School Pre K-8th grade, Assumption High School, and graduated from Wartburg College with a Bachelor of Music Education degree in 2013.
-In 2017 Mr. Connors graduated from St. Ambrose University with his masters in “Educational Adminstration”.
+In 2017 Mr. Connors graduated from St. Ambrose University with his masters in “Educational Administration”.
 Mr. Connors directs four different groups at JFK, as well as teaching individual and group lessons.
 He also plays guitar for all school masses on Wednesdays.
-Mr. Connors and his wife live in Bettendorf, Iowa and he spends most of his time working on his house, cooking, and playing with his two dogs, Winston and Bailey.
+Mr. Connors and his wife live in Bettendorf, Iowa and he spends most of his time working on his house, cooking, and playing with his animals, Winston, Bailey, and Milo.